Arsh607/Hackathon_02/PROJECT_DOCUMENTATION.md

 ### Sahil Choudhary:

--   Worked on About section in Styles.css.
+-   Worked on About section, menu section, contact section and footer in Styles.css.

 ### Arshdeep Singh Rishi: